A story from a TLG Make Lunch club member

 CRB Cunninghams support

-With over 200,000 children registered for free school meals in the UK alone, according to government figures, CRB Cunninghams is proud to support TLG to help reduce food insecurity during the school holidays.
+According to government figures, over 200,000 children are registered for free school meals in the UK according to government figures.
+CRB Cunninghams are proud to support TLG to help reduce food insecurity during the school holidays.

 In 2020, we donated £5,000 to enable TLG to open, train and resource two new TLG Make Lunch centres in new communities.
 These new clubs have supported and continue to support the most disadvantaged children and their families, providing hot, nutritious meals alongside fun activities addressing both food poverty and the poverty of social exclusion.

 “TLG are so grateful for the support of CRB Cunninghams in helping us to support the most disadvantaged children and families during this terrible time.
-The practical support and kindness showed by local communities as they deliver our TLG Boxes of Hope makes a huge impact on families" many of whom are facing multiple pressures exacerbated by the pandemic.
+The practical support and kindness shown by local communities as they deliver our TLG Boxes of Hope significantly impact families, many of whom are facing multiple pressures exacerbated by the pandemic.

-The food provided is essential, but the relief and the knowledge that people care is also really appreciated.
-It is so rewarding to see the smiles on the children’s faces as they receive fruit, treats and activities, as well as the main meals.
+The food provided is essential, but the relief and knowledge that people care is also really appreciated.
+It is so rewarding to see the smiles on the children’s faces as they receive fruit, treats and activities, and the main meals.